 You Don’t Have To Run At All Times

-If you read some of the NYC guides out there, you’ll believe you cannot walk at a normal pace, or else you die.
-False, just stay in your line.
-No, seriously that’s all you need to do.
+If you read some of the NYC guides out there, you’ll believe you cannot walk at an average pace, or else you die.
+False, just stay in your lane.
+No, seriously, that’s all you need to do.
+You can also take a bus tour if that takes out a bit of anxiety.

-Don’t block a sidewalk with your whole family by grabbing each other’s hands (*cough* family outside The Met) and don’t chill on the automated escalators.
+Don’t block a sidewalk with your whole family by grabbing each other’s hands (*cough* family outside The Met) and don’t chill on the automatic escalators.
 Also, look behind you before stopping to take a picture.
-It’s really not that difficult.
+It’s not that difficult.

 It’s Not As Dangerous As You Think

-Everywhere you go anything can happen, and you can end up being a victim of crime.
-Because in big cities you have a higher concentration of people, those instances tend to be higher.
+Everywhere you go, anything can happen, and you can end up being a victim of crime.
+Because in big cities you have a higher concentration of people, those instances tend to be higher and amplified by the news.

-It is always smart to be aware of your surroundings, and make sure you choose the right place stay.
+It is always smart to be aware of your surroundings and make sure you choose the right place to stay.
 Click here to read “How to Avoid a Disastrous Stay at a Hotel.”
 Honestly, there doesn’t seem to be anything different about any other major city regarding safety.

 Egyptian Art at The Met